-- One World Observatory: Sometimes called OWO, this observation deck is the newest and tallest of the bunch.
+- One World Observatory: Sometimes called OWO, this observation deck encompasses three floors and 125,000 square feet.
 It’s also popular because its downtown location at the One World Trade Center allows for views of the harbor and the Statue of Liberty.

 There’s nothing that beats a sunny day in Central Park.
 Definitely save this one for a nicer day — rainy weather doesn’t allow you to truly enjoy the beauty that is essentially New York’s backyard.

 Take a stroll through The Ramble, pay tribute at Strawberry Fields, go skating at Wollman Rink, picnic in Sheep’s Meadow — you have plenty of options, and you’ll see other New Yorkers out here doing the same.
 Visiting Central Park is a great way to get a glimpse of authentic NYC life.

 While rain might get in the way of a good time at the park, don’t let cold weather stop you.
 Central Park in the snow is classic New York fun, and ice skating here in winter is magical.